 Laboratory based project

 This project aims to develop novel phenotypic diversity and genotypes in microalgae through somatic hybridization.
 The process includes comprehensive physiological and genetic characterisations.
 We aim to test whether somatic hybridisation can be a tool to enhance thermal tolerance of microalgae.
-The student will learn laboratory techniques of microalgae culturing, generating protoplasts from microalgae cultures, somatic hybridisation and physiological characterisation of the target species.
 Generating protoplasts of the microalgae will also lead to follow up experiments regarding genetic engineering with different transformation methods to understand their cellular mechanisms.

 Required knowledge: Basics of biotechnology laboratory techniques and maintaining sterile working conditions.